A guide to day tripping to the capital of the United Arab Emirates while staying in Dubai

 You will also need to drive on Dubai’s freeways which can be challenging at times with the fast and heavy flow of traffic!

 With the (very) high-speed limits on the E11 Freeway, it is a quick drive from Dubai to Abu Dhabi.
-Most tourist locations, other than in the city centre of Abu Dhabi have free visitor parking (otherwise you’ll need a few dirhams in change for meters or use a parking app).
+Most tourist locations, other than in the city centre of Abu Dhabi, have free visitor parking (otherwise, you’ll need a few dirhams in change for meters or use a parking app).

-Hiring a private driver
+Hiring a private driver for an Abu Dhabi day tour from Dubai

 - Private driver from Dubai to Abu Dhabi – the best choice if you’re after a reliable driver service one way to Abu Dhabi (NB this is just a point-to-point driver, they won’t take you around all the tourist sites)

-- Get Transfer – is a great app to plan your daily driver needs, you can ask drivers to “bid” on your journey cost and choose the driver that fits your needs best in terms of vehicle, pricing and availability
+- Get Transfer – is a great app to plan your daily driver needs.
+You can ask drivers to “bid” on your journey cost and choose the driver that fits your needs best in terms of vehicle, pricing and availability.

 - Welcome Pickups – a good site for sourcing reliable, English-speaking driver services to and from Dubai